BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

     **ConnectionString** field.
 The connection string should look like:
     `HostName={Iot Hub Name}.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey={Shared Access Key}`

+Note: *IoT Hub* supports fine grain control of access and permissions; non-trivial applications should leverage these feature.
+Please reference the [Control access to IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security) document for further information on access control and permissions.

 ### Add IoT Hub Endpoint

 1. In the *Endpoints* blade of the *IoT Hub*, select **Add**.